powered help

 Title

-A substitute ordinance amending land use recommendations in the Menomonee Valley Area Comprehensive Plan Update, part of Milwaukee’s Overall Comprehensive Plan, for a portion of the St. Paul Corridor in the 4th Aldermanic District.
+A substitute ordinance amending land use recommendations in the Menomonee Valley Area Comprehensive Plan Update, part of Milwaukee’s Overall Comprehensive Plan, for the property at 324 N. 15th Street in the 4th Aldermanic District.

 Analysis

-This substitute ordinance amends the Menomonee Valley Area Comprehensive Plan by updating the recommended future land uses for the St. Paul Avenue Corridor.
+This substitute ordinance amends the Menomonee Valley Area Comprehensive Plan by updating the recommended land uses for the property at 324 N. 15th Street.

 Body